Brayanvp/Brayanvp/README.md

 - 👋 Hi, I’m @Brayanvp
 - 👀 I’m interested in ...clonar tarjetas
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...a utilizar termux

 - 📫 How to reach me ...

 <!---